casouri/collab-mode/src/README.md

 make some original edit, the undone ops are “lost” and can’t be redone anymore.

-We also restrict undo and redo to ops created by the user, ie, you can only undo your own edits.
+We also restrict undo and redo to ops created by the user, ie, everyone can only undo their own edits.

 Alongside the global history, we keep track of a client history ([crate::engine::ClientHistory]).
 Ops in the client history are ordered by the sequence at which they are applied on the editor.
 All the ops apply one after another, so there is no concurrent ops, and IP3 is avoided.
+(COT stores ops differently from us so IP3 isn’t as trivially satisfiable.)

 We also keep track of the local edits in the client history, these are the ops the user can undo.

-To undo/redo, the editor sends a Undo/Redo request, and if there are available ops to undo/redo, the collab process sends back an op that will perform the undo/redo.
-The editor should apply the op and send it back with a SendOp request, so that the collab process knows that the operation is applied.
+To undo/redo, the editor sends a Undo/Redo request, and if there are available ops to undo/redo, the collab process sends back an op that will perform the undo/redo (by generating the inverse of the op to undo/redo, and transform it against all the following ops in the client history).
+The editor should apply the op and send it back with a SendOp request, so that the collab process knows that the operation is actually applied.

-When the collab process receives a local op that’s labeled undo, it finds the corresponding original op in the editor history, and marks that op as undone, and transforms ops after it as if this op has become an identity op.
+And when the collab process receives that local undo op sent back from the editor, it finds the corresponding original op in the editor history, and marks that op as undone, and transforms ops after it as if this op has become an identity op.
 Since we modify the ops in-place rather than appending the inverse at the end, we avoids IP2.

-If the op is labeled redo, we find the corresponding op, flip it back from identify to the original op, and transform the ops after it.
+If the op is labeled redo, collab process finds the corresponding op, flip it back from identify to the original op, and transform the ops after it.

 Note that under our algorithm, we can’t freely redo any operation in any order, we have to redo in the reverse order in which we undone the